-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 63% 169 GENDER: About nine percent more girls than boys at our school scored Proficient or Advanced.
-Girls 72% 149 English proficient 87% 219 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 24% 99 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 67% 318 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 21 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 70% 297 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American 79% 42 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino 94% 33 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 60% 156 GENDER: About four percent more girls than boys at our school scored Proficient or Advanced.
+Girls 64% 155 English proficient 77% 174 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 42% 137 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 62% 311 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 24 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 65% 287 tested with learning disabilities was too small to be statistically significant.
+Asian American 92% 35 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 57% 244 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 63% 224

 SOURCE: The scores for the CST are from the spring 2012 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
-NA: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or or particulent subgrituent.
-While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.
+N/A: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.